Filing for Divorce in Melbourne, FL

 - The parent’s ability to meet those needs and any other factor relevant to determine a specific parenting plan, including the time-sharing schedule.

 By taking these factors into consideration, the court can ensure that the divorce does not adversely affect the children involved.

 Handling All Types of Divorce

-Divorce is something that no one likes to think about, but unfortunately, it is a reality for many couples.
-If you find yourself in the unfortunate position of needing to divorce your spouse or your spouse files for divorce, it is important to know that there is no one-size-fits-all approach.
+Divorce is something that no one plans to happen, but unfortunately, it is a reality for many couples.
+If you find yourself in the unfortunate position of needing to divorce your spouse or your spouse files for divorce, it is important to know that there is not a one-size-fits-all approach.
 Each divorce case is unique, the facts and circumstances are unique and therefore your divorce requires a unique approach with a skilled an experienced attorney.
 The Figueroa Law Group, P.A. has the skills and experience and has handled thousands of cases providing their clients with a step by step analysis and case strategy to meet the client’s individual goals.

 Types of divorce

-Uncontested divorce is the most common type of divorce in Florida.
+Uncontested divorce is sometimes the more beneficial type of divorce in Florida.
 In an uncontested divorce, the parties have already agreed on all issues related to their divorce, including property division, child custody, and support.
 The parties often remain amicable after the divorce has concluded.

 A high net worth divorce is a divorce in which the parties have significant assets or income